Navneeths31/Machine-Learning-methods-for-finding-AQI/README.md

 The results showed that RFR performed the best among the regression algorithms, MLR and DTR both performed well while the performance of SVR was bad.

-(Please refer to the paper: https://www.taylorfrancis.com/chapters/edit/10.1201/9781003189053-16/predicting-air-quality-index-machine-learning-models-abirami-girija-anindya-das-navneeth-sreenivasan)
+(Please refer to the paper we published on this study: https://www.taylorfrancis.com/chapters/edit/10.1201/9781003189053-16/predicting-air-quality-index-machine-learning-models-abirami-girija-anindya-das-navneeth-sreenivasan)